Temporary resident visa and electronic travel authorization applications: Fees

 Courtesy visas

 As far as fees are concerned, no distinction is made between courtesy visas and other visas.
-If the applicant applying for the visa does not enjoy a fee exemption, then the fees are charged at the appropriate rate, except for persons listed in subsection R296(2).
+Unless the applicant is fee exempt as per subsection R296(2), the fees are charged at the appropriate rate.

 Page details